Advocacy: Why We Do What We Do

 • A mix of pedestrians, cyclists, e-scooters, mobility devices, trikes, and even shopping trolleys.

-• A range of speeds, from strolling to near-road-bike pace.
+• A wide range of speeds, from strolling to near-road-bike pace.

-Many people are less focused on traffic than they would be on a road—they may be chatting, listening to music, looking at their phone, or simply enjoying the scenery.
-Some may have hearing or vision impairments you can’t see.
+Many people are not as focused on traffic as they would be on a road.
+They might be chatting, listening to music, on their phone, or just enjoying the view.
+Some may have hearing or vision impairments you cannot see.

 Rights, Not Licences

-On the road, you need a licence to drive and can lose it if unsafe.
-On the active travel network, no licence is required, it’s open to everyone who’s walking or using a legal device.
+On the road, a licence is required and can be taken away for unsafe behaviour.
+On the active travel network, no licence is required, and it is open to anyone walking or using a legal device.

 That means:

-• You can’t assume others will behave predictably.
+• Do not assume others will behave predictably.

-• Nobody has an absolute right of way over anyone else.
+• Nobody has an absolute right of way.

 Pedal Power ACT